webforj/webforj-documentation/docs/styling/getting_started.md

 ## Using Custom CSS

-Styling your DWCJ application can be accomplished in various ways, which include:
+Styling your Webforj application can be accomplished in various ways, which include:

-- Using the `setStyle()` method on various elements in the DWCJ API
+- Using the `setStyle()` method on various elements in the Webforj API

 - Using `App` class API methods to apply a stylesheet for your class